trungfluo/flow-tips/Difference.md

   - `mixed` type is simply a union of all the basic types (string, number, boolean...)
   - `any` type is a dynamic type, it can be anything and anything can be typed `any`

-Let's get started with some simple examples of `mixed` and `any` to clarify that.
+Let's walk through some simple examples of `mixed` and `any` to clarify that.

 First: